drjdlarson/gust/README.md

 # gaus
-GCS for Autonomous UAS Swarms
+GCS for UAS Swarming and Teaming